jonathandion/awesome-emails/README.md

 - [Campaign monitor](https://www.campaignmonitor.com/) - Campaign Monitor makes it easy for you to create, send, and optimize your email marketing campaigns.
 - [Sendgrid](https://sendgrid.com/) - Delivering your transactional and marketing email through one reliable platform.
 - [Postal](https://github.com/atech/postal) - A fully featured open source mail delivery platform for incoming & outgoing e-mail.
-- [SparkPost](https://www.sparkpost.com/) - Your application’s emails: Delivered on time and to the inbox.
+- [SparkPost](https://www.sparkpost.com/) - Your application's emails: Delivered on time and to the inbox.
 - [Mautic](https://mautic.com/) - Mautic Marketing Automation.
-Build smarter campaigns – and build them faster – with marketing automation that’s quick to learn, simple to use, and easy to iterate.
+Build smarter campaigns – and build them faster – with marketing automation that's quick to learn, simple to use, and easy to iterate.
 - [Mailgun](https://www.mailgun.com/) - Transactional Email API Service For Developers.
 - [eSputnik](https://esputnik.com/en) - eSputnik is a marketing automation system trusted by more than 30 thousand loyal customers worldwide to send more than a billion emails every month.
 - [Postmark](https://postmarkapp.com) - Lightning fast delivery for your application emails.
 Postmark delivers your transactional email to customers on time, every time.